timscodebase/covid/README.md

 This project to both a learning opportunity for me and a service I can do as a dev.

+If you are looking to help, look at the [CONTRIBUTING.md](https://github.com/timscodebase/covid/CONTRIBUTING.md)

 ---

 ## Build Info